 So, business owners need to overcome their fear and consult with an IP or patent lawyer to get useful information.

 [21:35] Funding Opportunities

 There are many avenues you can explore to get funding for your company’s R&D and intellectual property.

 There are also government programs such as CanExport and Concierge Service that assist SMEs to improve finance.

 “We're very lucky to be here because our government is supporting a lot of these efforts, and innovation is definitely at the heart of what they're trying to incentivize.”

 Have an inventory of all the IPs you own or license, as well as the registration status for each.

-Also, secure ownership with the authors and inventors of the specific IP.
+Also, secure ownership with the authors and inventors of the specific intellectual property.

-Investors need to see that you’ve done due diligence when it comes to the IP landscape.
+Investors need to see that you’ve done due diligence when it comes to the intellectual property landscape.
 This can be through searches or planning.

 It also pays to have an IP plan detailing which industries and countries you plan to expand into.